NativeGap/nativegap-rails/README.md

 ### App methods

-Native introduces an `App` activerecord model.
+Native introduces an `App` ActiveRecord model.
 Every object of your devise class can have multiple apps.

 ```ruby
 a = App.first